NBC News: Caravan era

 The first regularly scheduled American television newscast in history was made by NBC News on February 21, 1940, anchored by Lowell Thomas (1892–1981), and airing weeknights at 6:45 pm.
 In June 1940, NBC, through its flagship station in New York City, W2XBS (renamed commercial WNBT in 1941, now WNBC) operating on channel one, televised 30.25 hours of coverage of the Republican National Convention live and direct from Philadelphia.
-The station used a series of relays from Philadelphia to New York, for rebroadcast on W2XB in Schenectady (now WRGB), making this among the first "network" programs of NBC Television.
+The station used a series of relays from Philadelphia to New York for rebroadcast on W2XB in Schenectady (now WRGB), making this among the first "network" programs of NBC Television.
 Due to wartime and technical restrictions, there were no live telecasts of the 1944 conventions, although films of the events were reportedly shown over WNBT the next day.

 About this time, there were irregularly scheduled, quasi-network newscasts originating from NBC's WNBT in New York City (WNBC) and reportedly fed to WPTZ (now KYW-TV) in Philadelphia and WRGB in Schenectady, NY.
-For example, Esso sponsored news features as well as The War As It Happens in the final days of World War II, another irregularly scheduled NBC television newsreel program that was also seen in New York, Philadelphia, and Schenectady on the relatively few (roughly 5000) television sets which existed at the time.
+For example, Esso sponsored news features as well as The War As It Happens in the final days of World War II, another irregularly scheduled NBC television newsreel program that was also seen in New York, Philadelphia, and Schenectady on the relatively few (roughly 5000) television sets that existed at the time.
 After the war, NBC Television Newsreel aired filmed news highlights with narration.
 Later in 1948, when sponsored by Camel Cigarettes, NBC Television Newsreel was renamed Camel Newsreel Theatre and then, when John Cameron Swayze was added as an on-camera anchor in 1949, the program was renamed Camel News Caravan.

 In 1948, NBC teamed up with Life magazine to provide election night coverage of President Harry S. Truman's surprising victory over New York governor Thomas E. Dewey.
 The television audience was small, but NBC's share in New York was double that of any other outlet.
 The following year, the Camel News Caravan, anchored by Swayze, debuted on NBC.
 Lacking the graphics and technology of later years, it contained many elements of modern newscasts.
 NBC hired its own film crews and in the program's early years, it dominated one of its competitors, CBS, which did not hire its own film crews until 1953.
 In 1950, David Brinkley began serving as the program's Washington correspondent, but attracted little attention until paired with Chet Huntley in 1956.
 In 1955, the Camel News Caravan fell behind CBS' Douglas Edwards with the News, and Swayze lost the already tepid support of NBC executives.
 The following year, NBC replaced the program with the Huntley-Brinkley Report.

 Beginning in 1951, NBC News was managed by Director of News Bill McAndrew, who reported to Vice President of News and Public Affairs J. Davidson Taylor.